nsidc/snow-today-webapp-server/doc/how-to/webapp-deployment-instructions.md

     - Create tag: git tag vX.Y.Z
     - Push tag: git push origin vX.Y.Z

 - **Run the Jenkins deployment job** depending on environment.
 The appropriate Jenkins job can now be run.
-Generally done by Ops, put in a Jira PCT ticket for this work (e.g. <https://nsidc.atlassian.net/browse/PCT-3558>).
+Generally done by Ops (but can be run by a dev for integration), put in a Jira PCT ticket for this work (e.g. <https://nsidc.atlassian.net/browse/PCT-3558>).
   - Integration:
      <http://ci.jenkins-cd.apps.int.nsidc.org:8080/job/Deploy_Project_with_Garrison/>
   - Production: